devnull-cz/c-prog-lang/modules/function-intro.md

 }
 ```

-Local variables are stored on stack.
+Local variables are stored on a stack or in registers.

 Argument passing depends on bitness and architecture.
 E.g. 32-bit x86 puts them
 on the stack, 64-bit x64 ABI puts first 6 arguments to registers, the rest on a